 Self-assess and try again

 In a process called TAGteaching, (Teaching with Acoustical Guidance) feedback from the coach is transmitted audibly with a simple device that produces a sharp click sound.
 This sound, called a 'tag', marks a single response, action or position called a tag point, and says, "Yes, that's correct".
 No click means, "Self-assess and try again".
-The feedback is positive and students do not have to interpret verbal instructions or corrections while trying to interpret their own intrinsic feedback.
+The feedback is positive, and students do not have to interpret verbal instructions or corrections while trying to solve their intrinsic feedback.

 Break it down

 The coach can also decrease nagging and boost the athlete's chance for success by increasing criteria in manageable increments and limiting unsuccessful attempts.
 The athlete can only truly focus on improving one aspect of a skill at a time, particularly if it is a new skill.
 When they receive multiple corrective actions, it is a coin toss.
 Legs straight, back straight, legs together, toes pointed.
 Which correction is the most important to the coach?
 Even if they do correct, there seems to be a "better, but" that lands them in the "you are not concentrating" hole again.
 With TAGteach, the coach chooses and tags for the point that is sequentially most important to the make-up of the skill.
 If the athlete does not receive a tag within three tries, it is the coach's responsibility to create a tag point that is within the skill level of the athlete.
 In all cases, tag points are addressed one at a time, and the student does not receive commentary on other errors.
 These errors will be addressed in future tag points.
 Because the criterion for success is the attainment of the single tag point and not the completed, perfected skill, the athlete and coach can learn to appreciate incremental successes on that never-ending road to perfection.